Tankowa/HuViDPO/README.md

 Any commercial use should get formal permission first.

 ## Acknowledgement
-This repository is maintained by [Ruiqi Wu](https://rq-wu.github.io/).
+This repository is maintained by [Lifan Jiang](https://rq-wu.github.io/).
-The code is built based on [Tune-A-Video](https://github.com/showlab/Tune-A-Video).
+The code is built based on [LAMP](https://github.com/RQ-Wu/LAMP).
 Thanks for the excellent open-source code!!